Capt-Zeanie/zeanie01/readme.txt

 Submenu rolling navigation in sidebar that will always points up to the parent page (if there is one) and down to any child pages (if there are any).

 Installing
+    Download the file from https://github.com/Capt-Zeanie/zeanie01/archive/master.zip and unzip the folder and then rename the folder from zeanie01-master to zeanie01
     In your Wolf admin, go to Files > themes and upload the /zeanie01 folder (or use FTP to upload the /zeanie01 folder to your Wolf installation's /public/themes directory).
     Go the Snippets tab, and create new snippet called zeanie01sidenav.
 Copy/paste the contents of the zeanie01sidenav.php file into the body of this snippet; make sure filter is set to --none--.
 Save.
     Go to the Layouts tab, and create a new layout called zeanie01, with the Content-Type of text/html.
 Copy/paste the contents of the zeanie01layout.html file into the body of this layout.
 Save.